Employer of Record

 • 15 days for other employees, unless a longer period is agreed upon.

-• Compensation for No Notice: If terminated without notice, the terminating party pays compensation equal to the gross salary for the notice period.
+• Compensation for No Notice: If terminated without notice, the terminating party pays compensation equal to the gross salary for the notice period or the remaining part thereof.

-• Validity of Termination Notice: Notices during employee leave or public holidays become valid the day following the end of leave or holiday.
+• Validity of Termination Notice: Notices during employee leave become valid the day following the end of leave.

-• End of Service Gratuity: Upon retirement or termination for specified reasons, the employer pays end of service gratuity according to the specified formula.
+• End of Service Gratuity: Upon termination of workers who do not benefit from the Social Protection Law, the employer pays end of service gratuity in accordance with Article 61 of the Labour Law.

-• End of Service Gratuity on Abandonment: If an employee abandons work, the employer is obligated to pay the end of service gratuity.
+• End of Service Gratuity on Lawful Departure: If the worker is entitled under Article 61, the employer remains obligated to pay the end of service gratuity where applicable.

 • Certificate of Service: Upon resignation, the employer provides a free certificate of service outlining employment details, including dates, role, salary, allowances, and benefits.
 The employer must also return any deposited documents or certificates to the employee.